vfarcic/devops26/manuscript/17-progressive-delivery.md

 [Flagger](https://github.com/stefanprodan/flagger) is a project sponsored by WeaveWorks.
 It can use service mesh solutions like Istio, Linkerd, Gloo (which we used with Knative), and quite a few others.
 Together with a service mesh, we can use Flagger to automate deployments and rollback using a few different strategies.
 Even though the focus right now is canary deployments, you should be able to adapt the examples that follow into other strategies as well.
 To make things easier, Flagger even offers a Grafana dashboard to monitor the deployment progress.

-[Grafana](https://grafana.com) provides a user interface that allows us to visualize metrics through dashboards.
-Just like the other tools we chose, it is probably the most commonly used among the solutions we can run inside our Kubernetes clusters.

 I> Please note that we could have used Gloo instead of Istio, just as we did in the [Using Jenkins X To Define And Run Serverless Deployments](#knative) chapter.
 But, I thought that this would be an excellent opportunity to introduce you to Istio.
 Also, you should be aware that none of the tools are the focus of the book and that the main goal is to show you one possible implementation of canary deployments.
 Once you understand the logic behind it, you should be able to switch to whichever toolset you prefer.

 I> This book is dedicated to continuous delivery with Jenkins X. All the other tools we use are chosen mostly to demonstrate integrations with Jenkins X. We are not providing an in-depth analysis of those tools beyond their usefulness to continuous delivery.

-## Installing Istio, Prometheus, Flagger, And Grafana
+## Installing Istio, Prometheus, And Flagger

 We'll install all the tools we need as Jenkins X addons.
 They are an excellent way to install and integrate tools.
 However, addons might not provide you with all the options you can use to tweak those tools to your specific needs.
 Later on, once you adopt Jenkins X in production, you should evaluate whether you want to continue using the addons or you prefer to set up those tools in some other way.
 The latter might give you more freedom.
 For now, addons are the easiest way to set up what we need so we'll roll with them.